Competitions & Guide to Competing

 TFS generally advocates that fencers travel to competitions and do them as a group, especially the first one!

-(Dates differ every year and are approximates, therefore please be sure to check the Leon Paul Junior series website as well as Newhamswords website, and the Britishfencing.com events calendar.
-Entry is online and you need to have Britishfencing licence / association membership )
+(Dates differ every year and are approximates, therefore please be sure to check the Leon Paul Junior series website as well as Newhamswords website, and the Britishfencing Sport 80 calendar.
+Entry is online and you need to have Britishfencing licence / association membership)

 Region Fencing

-The LYC (London Youth Championships) is a once a year event for which the age category is different to normal (U.10/12/14/16).
-It is normally early March and is a qualifying event for the BYC (British Youth Championship), which are early May.
-Accordingly to reach quarter final/medal zone in BYC is highly prestigious, although LYC in itself is a very tough competition because London has a much stronger field than other regions.
+The LYC (London Youth Championships) is a once a year event.
+It is normally early March and is a qualifying event for the BYC (British Youth Championship), which are early May bank holiday weekend.

 England Fencing

-The EYC (England Youth Championships) is again once a year, held in age category (U.11/U.13/U.15).
+The EYC (England Youth Championships) is again once a year.
 There is no qualifying round and a last 4 placing in U.13 or U.15 guarantees selection for England squad.
 Held end of June.

 British Fencing